bitcoder/automation_week_mot/README.md

 ### Running automated tests

-#### Standard tests using Pytest
+#### Standard tests using pytest

-In order to run the standard Pytest tests, just execute:
+In order to run the standard pytest tests, just execute:
 ```pytest -s contact_form_pom_tests.py.py```

 or, if you prefer using the helper bash script: